Akwaowo91/Name-card/README.md

        - Flask: https://flask.palletsprojects.com/en/3.0.x/
        - Python: https://www.python.org/doc/
 ## 🤝 Feedback and Contributions
-I have made every effort to implement all the main aspects of the Blog capstone project in the best possible way.
+I have made every effort to implement all the main aspects of the Name-card project in the best possible way.
 However, the development journey doesn't end here, and your input is crucial for our continuous improvement.

 > [!IMPORTANT]
 > Whether you have feedback on features, have encountered any bugs, or have suggestions for enhancements, we're eager to hear from you.
 Your insights help us make the Name-card project more robust and user-friendly.